 Getting Started

-In this tutorial, you will learn how to setup a simple soundworks application where any connected user will be able to trigger a flash on the screen of all connected clients.
+In this tutorial, we will learn how to setup a project and develop a simple soundworks application where any connected user will be able to trigger a flash on the screen of all connected clients.

 The tutorial requires basic knowledge of JavaScript, Node.js and of the command-line.
 If you are just starting with JavaScript development, please first set up a working environment following the instructions here and come back when done.